fourTheorem/slic-starter/README.md

 ### Authentication

 Authentication is a difficult problem with constantly-evolving security requirements.
-SLIC Starter uses [Cognito](https://aws.amazon.com/cognito/) and [Amplify](https://aws-amplify.github.io/) to remove the burden.
+SLIC Starter uses [Cognito](https://aws.amazon.com/cognito/) and the [Amplify](https://aws-amplify.github.io/) SDK to remove the burden.
 Cognito can still be complex when getting started.
 SLIC Starter provides a complete setup with user pool and identity pool, sign-up and login.
 Amplify is used to authenticate in the web client.
 There is even a Cognito/Amplify simulation that allows you to work in local development mode, avoiding the need for a real Cognito backend in all cases.

-### User Accounts and Authorization

-_Coming soon_.
-SLIC Starter will include support for roles and Role-Based Access Control (RBAC).

 ### Data Access with a RESTful API